Joffrey-Fuhrer/Joffrey-Fuhrer.github.io/_posts/2026-04-17-What-Are-the-Ingredients-of-Positive-Mental-Health?.md

   </p>

   <p style="font-size: 1.1rem; line-height: 1.7; color: #ffffff;">
-    A paper that came out a few days ago, that I discovered thanks to a post by <a style="color: #aad4ff; text-decoration: underline;">Todd Kashdan</a> (who is among the authors) has done a brilliant thing: using a methodology called Delphi to gauge the convictions of a broad range of experts working on this topic (122 from various fields), and see if consensus can be reached amid all the disagreement (and there is plenty!!).
+    A paper that came out a few days ago, that I discovered thanks to a post by Todd Kashdan (who is among the authors) has done a brilliant thing: using a methodology called Delphi to gauge the convictions of a broad range of experts working on this topic (122 from various fields), and see if consensus can be reached amid all the disagreement (and there is plenty!!).
   </p>

   <p style="font-size: 1.1rem; line-height: 1.7; color: #ffffff;">